New Orleans based artist creates commissioned oil paintings for official, corporate and private collectors.

-Much of her life has been a career of being a freelance artist, an illustrator and a graphic designer.
-Throughout her career she has illustrated over 15 books.
+As a realist her paintings capture the essence of the subject matter, using color, light, and attention to detail to make her subjects come alive.
+Some of her favorite historical artists include William Adolphe Bouguereau, Claude Monet, John Singer Sargent, and John Waterhouse.
+Each is unique, having inspired perfection in different areas as demonstrated in her work.
+Much of her life has been a career of being a freelance artist, an illustrator, and a graphic designer.
+Throughout her career, she has illustrated over 15 books.
 The State Library of Louisiana chose her more recently illustrated book, Goodnight Acadiana, as the sole book to represent the state of Louisiana for the 2012 National Book Festival, held by the Library of Congress in Washington D.C.
 Her main focus in recent years has been specializing in fine art portrait painting and decorative art.
 She has won state and national competitions such as the Louisiana 38th Annual River Art Exhibit in 2006 and in 2013 a winner in the still life division for the national competition for members of the Portrait Society of America.

 Over the years Camille has supported numerous charities with donations of her time and artwork, such as The Children’s Hospital of New Orleans, Our lady of the Lake hospital and Grace House, which helps many people in her area with treatment for addictions.

 Camille loves spending time with her husband and three grown children (all of whom are very creative).
 Her hobbies are traveling, photography, reading, volunteer work, and spending time in nature.

 Her artistic goals are to excel by communicating expression and beauty with paint on canvas.
-She says “I am unconditionally committed to developing whatever talents I have, so that I can create art that reflects high standards and thus sharing the qualities of beauty with others.
-I can relate to Bouguereau when he said my work is not only a pleasure, it has become a necessity.
+She says “I am unconditionally committed to developing whatever talents I have so that I can create art that reflects high standards and thus sharing the qualities of beauty with others.
+I can relate to Bouguereau when he said “My work is not only a pleasure, it has become a necessity.
 No matter how many other things I have in my life.”